felixwittwer/homeassistant_automaic_greenhouse/sensor modules/BH1750/README.md

 | case top        | 1          | ---            |   | 3D printer      |
 | case bottom     | 1          | ---            |   | 3D printer      |

-[for screws and nuts have a visit you local hardware store]
+[for screws and nuts have a visit you local hardware store or buy them in a larger pack]

 The BH1750 is used for measuring light intensity in LUX.
 It is going to be mounted on the top middle rail inside thee grennhouse facing down.

 <img src="./images/bh1750.gif" height="400" />

-## housing / 3D printing
+## housing

 You will need bot parts of the case and two M3 15mm long screws with nuts compatible with your greenhouses aluminium profiles.

+## 3D printing

+The desing works totally fine with my SLA printer and Anycubig tough resin.
+You might need to think about placing your supports and material choices.
+The tough resin I use is a bit elastik so the clips dont snap of and can be bend temporarily during assembly.

+STL Files are inside this folder.

 ## ESPHome config